Twon/Morpheus/README.md

 ## Build Instructions

-The build use CMake for build system generation and Conan 2 for dependency management.
+The build uses CMake for build system generation and Conan 2 for dependency management.
 Prerequisites for building are:
  - A supported C++ compiler
    * GCC, 11.x and later
    * Clang, 14.x and later